News

 Cyclists (especially students) may not have tools or a place to fix a flat tire.

-Place repair stations at logical points, such as by the campus entrance, near bike lanes, or in close proximity to high-traffic buildings.
+Place repair stations at logical points – eg. At the edge of campus, by bike lanes, or near high-traffic buildings.

-Provide high-quality, tethered tools to discourage theft while maintaining functionality.
+Provide high-quality, tethered tools to discourage theft but still offer functionality.

 Encourage a Cycling Culture

-Bike Education & Events: Hold “bike to campus” days, workshops on basic repairs, or group rides.
+Bike education and events: Hold “bike to campus” days, workshops on basic repairs, or group rides.

 Wayfinding: Clearly mark bike routes, racks, and repair stations with signage.